Faremoutiers

 Faremoutiers ([faʁmutje]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 History

-Originally named Evoriacum, Faremoutiers was renamed in honour of Saint Fara, who founded the Abbey of Faremoutiers there in the 620s.
+Originally named Evoriacum, Faremoutiers was renamed in honour of Saint Fara, who founded the double Abbey of Faremoutiers there in the 620s.
 It lies in the historical region of Brie.

-Demographics
+The patron saint of the village is another 7thC abbess, Æthelburh of Faremoutiers, daughter of King Anna of East Anglia in the UK.

+Population

-Inhabitants of Faremoutiers are called Faremontais.
+Inhabitants of Faremoutiers are called Faremontais in French.